LugomVl/TgBot/README.md

 Technologies used :

-Spring Boot 2.3.3
+-Spring Boot 2.3.3
-Hibernate
+-Hibernate
-H2
+-H2
-JUnit 4
+-JUnit 4
-Maven
+-Maven
-IntelliJ IDEA
+-IntelliJ IDEA

 To launch the application, download it and type in the command line: java-jar TelegramBotResliv-1.0-SNAPSHOT.jar

 After the launch, you can start communicating with the bot.
 You can find it by the name TestCityInfoBot.